 Sid Scumf*** wasn’t known by anything other than Sid Scumf***.
-He embraced the name to the point of having it tattooed across his knuckles, one letter on each finger.
+He embraced the name to the point of having it tattooed across his knuckles, one letter to each finger.
 He was emaciated, a gaunt scarecrow wavering in the wind.

 He wore a camouflage fishing cap with a blonde stringy mop stuffed under it descending into a blonde stringy beard jutting down over a limp vest emblazoned with dozens of gutter punk patches.
 He didn’t smell great.